webex/components/CONTRIBUTING.md

   1. [Create an issue](https://github.com/webex/components/issues) to propose your solution _before_ you get coding
   2. Let core members know about your proposal by posting a message in the [contributor's Webex Teams space](https://eurl.io/#Bk9WGfRcB)
   3. A core member will review your proposal and if necessary may suggest to have a meeting to better understand your approach
-      - You are welcomed you join our [weekly review meeting](https://cisco.webex.com/m/f4ebbec6-c306-49ca-83f4-fb2d098fc946) (Thursdays, 11:30a-12:30p PST) to propose your contribution as well
   4. If your proposal is approved you should start coding at this point
   5. We recommend opening a draft PR to receive feedback before finalizing your solution
       - When opening a draft PR, specify with PR comments where in the code you would like to get feedback